Can you save money and reduce turnover in your company by eliminating degree requirements? First, let’s look at what the data says.

 There are already companies that focus on skills and admit that a coding bootcamp experience might be equivalent to a formal degree.
 According to Virginia Rometty from IBM, jobs for cloud programmers, cybersecurity analysts, financial operations, and many healthcare jobs can begin without formal education.
 There are other ways for prospective employees to gain skills.

 However, what’s crucial is to determine what your organization’s needs are, and you can easily do this through data.
-If you’re willing to see what possibilities people analytics gives – get in touch with us.
+If you’re willing to see what possibilities people analytics gives – sign up for our free demo and see how Human Panel can improve all your HR processes.
+Track time to fill, time to hire, and cost per hire, as well as other HR metrics – all you need is to fill in the short form below.